MESTRE JELON | CONTRAMESTRE SABIÁ

-Immigrating to the New York City in 2003, Professor Sabiá has uses capoeira as a vehicle to enrich the lives of youth practitioners across the 5 boroughs of New York City and currently in the Bay Area of California.
-As one of the founding team members of the KIPP AMP Capoeira program Professor Sabiá and Pantera (Nicole Smith) were the first to implement a fully inclusive Capoeira fitness and arts program into the Kipp charter schools system.
+Immigrating to the New York City in 2003, Contramestre Sabiá has uses capoeira as a vehicle to enrich the lives of youth practitioners across the 5 boroughs of New York City and currently in the Bay Area of California.
+As one of the founding team members of the KIPP AMP Capoeira program Contramestre Sabiá and Pantera (Nicole Smith) were the first to implement a fully inclusive Capoeira fitness and arts program into the KIPP charter schools system.
 The KIPP AMP Capoeira program has serviced 500 students in batizados and changing of cord ceremonies.
-Professor Sabiá was the full-time founding Capoeira Physical Education teacher for 7 years working with ages 9-15 years old until the spring of 2011.
+Contramestre Sabiá was the full-time founding Capoeira Physical Education teacher for 7 years working with ages 9-15 years old until the spring of 2011.

-Leaving Kipp Amp to take a position at the prestigious New York University at Tisch School of the Arts, Professor Sabiá was integral to the support and develop their integrated capoeira programming.
+Leaving KIPP AMP to take a position at the prestigious New York University at Tisch School of the Arts, Contramestre Sabiá was integral to the support and develop their integrated capoeira programming.
 The capoeira program at NYU continues to be the first Drama & Theater program to mandate capoeira into their curriculum stating that the art form is an integral tool for students to understand movement acquisition, balance, coordination and improvisation.
-Professor Sabiá worked at NYU from fall 2011 until Spring 2014.
+Contramestre Sabiá worked at NYU from fall 2011 until Spring 2014.

-Currently Professor Sabiá teaches quarterly adult classes in New York City and the surrounding boroughs at the Flushing Town Hall in Queens and PMT Dance Studio in Manhattan; all capoeira class sites are for all ages.
-Since his recent move (fall 2014) to the Bay Area, Professor Sabiá has started an adults class at Destiny Arts in Oakland and LCCT in Concord, California and is working in a handful of Oakland Unified Schools.
-He is a founder teacher at One Purpose School located in the Bayview of San Francisco also the Co-director of Get Empowered program.
+Currently Contramestre Sabiá teaches quarterly adult classes in New York City and the surrounding boroughs; all capoeira class sites are for all ages.
+Since his recent move (fall 2014) to the Bay Area, Contramestre Sabiá has started an adult class in Walnut Creek, California and is working in a handful of Oakland Unified Schools.
+He was a founding teacher at One Purpose School located in the Bayview of San Francisco.
+Now he is the Director of Get Empowered a multicultural Arts Organization program.

-Professor Sabiá also collaborates with the Capoeira Foundation and The Capoeira Center of New York by helping support grant work that fosters the development and maintenance of capoeira art across the United States.
+Contramestre Sabiá also collaborates with The Capoeira Center of New York by helping support grant work that fosters the development and maintenance of capoeira art across the United States.

 In September 2008, Jelon Vieira was awarded one of eleven National Heritage Fellowships, the country’s highest honor in the folk and traditional arts.
 As founder and artistic director of The Capoeira Foundation and DanceBrazil, he and the late Loremil Machado were the first artists to bring traditional Afro-Brazilian dance and Capoeira to the United States over thirty years ago.
 He has devoted his life to sharing Afro-Brazilian culture with American audiences since 1977 when, together with Machado, he formed The Capoeiras of Bahia.
 That same year the late Alvin Ailey suggested he change the name of the company to DanceBrazil.
 It now makes over thirty years that Vieira has guided the company through breathtaking performances of Capoeira and Afro-Brazilian dance before audiences in Europe, Asia, and Brazil, as well as the United States.